30 Interesting Facts About Trinidad and Tobago

 The Moruga Scorpion chilli (Shutterstock)

-11. Following the abolition of slavery in 1834, the British brought in thousands of indentured workers, mostly from India, to labour in the cane fields of Trinidad.
-This indentured-labour system remained in place for over 100 years.
+11. Following the abolition of slavery in 1834, the British brought in thousands of indentured workers, mostly from India, to labor in the cane fields of Trinidad.
+This indentured labor system remained in place for over 100 years.

 12. The world’s largest natural deposit of asphalt is located in Trinidad and Tobago.
 The La Brea Pitch Lake in southwest Trinidad holds around 10 million tons of asphalt.